apache/airflow/docs/apache-airflow/core-concepts/params.rst

 Params
 ======

 Params enable you to provide runtime configuration to tasks.
-You can configure Params when you trigger a DAG.
+You can configure default Params in your DAG code and supply additional Params, or overwrite Param values, at runtime when you trigger a DAG.
+Param values are validated with JSON Schema.
+For scheduled DAG runs, default Param values are used.
-If the user-supplied values don't pass validation, Airflow shows a warning instead of creating the DAG run.
-For scheduled runs, the default values are used.

 DAG-level Params
 ----------------